Board Guidelines on Significant Corporate Governance Issues

 At each regularly scheduled Board meeting, a separate executive session with only the independent directors present is scheduled.
 The independent Lead Director chairs these sessions.

 The independent Lead Director serves a three-year term, beginning at the meeting of the Board of Directors immediately following the Annual Meeting of Stockholders unless an earlier appointment is required by reason of vacancy or otherwise.
-The Nominating and Corporate Governance Committee nominates a candidate for the independent Lead Director from among the independent directors, and the affirmative vote of a majority of the independent directors is required to appoint the nominee proposed by the Nominating and Corporate Governance Committee.
+The Nominating, Governance and Corporate Responsibility Committee nominates a candidate for the independent Lead Director from among the independent directors, and the affirmative vote of a majority of the independent directors is required to appoint the nominee proposed by the Nominating, Governance and Corporate Responsibility Committee.